BrunoM108/Building-Reliable-Web-Scrapers/README.md

 # Conclusion

-A high-quality scraping system is not just about extracting data—it is about building a resilient, scalable, and maintainable data pipeline.
+A high-quality scraping system is not just about extracting data it is about building a resilient, scalable, and maintainable data pipeline.
 Engineers who focus on architecture, error handling, and ethical practices build systems that last and scale effectively.